-Step 2.
-Blend everything into a thick, sticky dough you can easily press together between your fingers.
+Step 1.
+Place pecans, dates, salt and vanilla in a food processor and blend into a thick, sticky dough you can easily press between your fingers.

 Quick Tip: If the mixture is too crumbly to roll into balls, add 1 tsp of warm water and process again.
 Repeat as needed.
 If your dates were soft, this shouldn’t be an issue but you may need 1-2 tsp of water if they were on the dry side.

-Step 3: Roll the dough into balls and enjoy!
+Step 2: Roll the dough into bite sized balls and enjoy!
 You can eat them right away or chill in the fridge or freezer to firm them up a bit.

 - Dates: It’s important to use soft, moist dates in this recipe as they create the “dough” and bind the recipe.
 If your dates are overly dry, place them in a bowl (pit first) and soak in hot water for 15 minutes.
 After soaking, drain well and proceed with the recipe.

 - Serving: As is for a sweet treat or dessert, or try crumbling over smoothie bowls, ice cream and yogurt.